 It is more important than ever that the media and the public understand what is happening in the world of cybersecurity today and what has been happening over the last two decades.
 The data breach pandemic is here to stay.
 Data breaches, including password breaches, are destined to become more common and more grandiose in scale.
 This will only become more common as people make more and more single-use accounts with organizations that don’t implement strong security. — Forbes

 Use always a mix of special symbols, upper and lower case letters, and numbers in your passwords.
-Also, never use commemorative dates (birthday, birth of children, marriage, etc) and pet names as passwords.
-Preferably, avoid the use of real words as well.
+Also, never use commemorative dates (such as birthdays, the birth of children, marriage, etc) and pet names as passwords.
+Preferably, avoid the use of actual words and phrases as well.

 But, in fact, you should implement this practice in absolutely every service you are registered for.
 Even the banalest ones like streaming services.